 Histogram in Excel

-Histogram Chart in excel is a data analysis tool used to show the periodic rise and drop in the data with the help of vertical columns.
-We can find the Histogram chart option if we are using Excel 2016, but for the older version MS Excel such as 2013 and 2010, we need to find this option in the Data Analysis option, which is available under the Data Analysis option.
+Histogram Chart in Excel is a data analysis tool used to show the periodic rise and drop in the data with the help of vertical columns.
+We can find the Histogram chart option if we use Excel 2016.
+Still, for the older version of MS Excel, such as 2013 and 2010, we need to find this option in the Data Analysis option, which is available under the Data Analysis option.